open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 For decoder, if hardware acceleration is not enabled, only VP8 is supported.
 If hardware acceleration is enabled, both VP8 and H.264 are supported, but it will fallback to VP8 software decoder if GPU not supports VP8 hardware decoder.
-Broadwell® and Skylake® supports VP8 hardware decoder.
+Broadwell<sup>®</sup> and Skylake<sup>®</sup> supports VP8 hardware decoder.

 # Publish Streams with Customized Frames {#section8}
-Customized frames can be i420 frame from yuv file, encoded frame from IP Camera or H264/VP8 files(There is a GlobalConfiguration API to enble encoded frame setting and no raw frame is allowed for this setting).
+Customized frames can be i420 frame from yuv file, encoded frame from IP Camera or H264/VP8 files(There is a {@link woogeen.base.GlobalConfiguration GlobalConfiguration} API to enble encoded frame setting and no raw frame is allowed for this setting).
 If it is the encoded frame, the encoding pipeline will be bypassed and sent to remote side directly.
 The encoded frame provider should generate key frame in proper interval to avoid key frame dropped in network, which causes remote side frame decoding error and picture quality recovery in long time.

-The encoded frame provider needs to implement its own frame generator extends from FrameGeneratorInterface, which generates customized frames as our sample code and feeds the frame generator to LocalCustomizedStream for stream publishing.
+The encoded frame provider needs to implement its own frame generator extends from {@link FrameGeneratorInterface FrameGeneratorInterface}, which generates customized frames as our sample code and feeds the frame generator to
+{@link woogeen.base.LocalCustomizedStream LocalCustomizedStream} for stream publishing.

 # Intel CS for WebRTC Websites {#section9}
 [Home page](http://webrtc.intel.com)